Motsai/documentation/source/motionenginepackets.md

 #define MotionAnalysisSetActivePose   0x17 //sets the active pose for streaming the distance
 #define MotionAnalysisGetActivePose   0x18 //gets the active pose for streaming the distance
 #define MotionAnalysisStream        0x19 //enables/disables the streaming of the motion analysis data
+#define MotionAnalysisGetPoseInfo   0x20 //gets the quaternion info associated with a given pose ID
 ```
 Note that the above commands are placed within the header section of the packet in Byte#3.